Bhavini20/Banking-System/README.md

 # Banking-System

- A simple dynamic website which has the following specs.
+ A simple dynamic website which has the following features:

 Customers table has basic fields such as name, email, current balance etc. Transfers table is the table that records all transfers